Nebraska Emergency Cash Assistance Program.

 Moving costs - If you can’t afford your current home or apartment, then get help in paying for moving costs to a more affordable and permanent home.
 Assistance can also be offered for people who were evicted or foreclosed on.

 Transportation assistance - Sometimes individuals may be hit with unexpected expenses or bills, such as if their car breaks down.
-If something like this has happened to you, and you need money to pay for car repairs so you can get to work, then the Nebraska Emergency Cash Assistance Program may be able to assist.
+If something like this has happened to you, and you need money or even a grant to pay for car repairs so you can get to work, then the Nebraska Emergency Cash Assistance Program may be able to assist.
+The goal is to help parents by ensuring they have an automobile for employment.
+Read more on how to pay for car repairs with no money

-Emergency telephone installation - Grants for paying for costs to install a phone, in particular for the elderly.
+Emergency telephone installation - Grants for paying for costs to install a phone, in particular for the elderly or disabled who have a child, such as maybe a grandparent who is caring for their grand-child.

 The program is offered by the Nebraska Department of Health & Human Services, however you need to apply at your local office.
 Funding is limited, and a number of qualifications need to be met.
 Dial 402-471-3121, or stop by your local office.
 You can also learn about other resources that can be provided, such as state or federal government programs.